MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 The new BlockExternalSync setting is described in the adm\OneDrive.admx and OneDrive.adml files installed as part of the OneDrive sync product build 19.086.* or higher.
 If you use ADM to manage your OneDrive sync client policies, import the new files as you normally would to see the new setting.

-If you are using other management systems to deploy policies to your user’s Windows PCs, do the equivalent of the following command to prevent B2B Sync: reg add "HKLM\SOFTWARE\Policies\Microsoft\OneDrive" /v BlockExternalSync /t REG_DWORD /d 1
+If you are using other management systems to deploy policies to your users' Windows PCs, use the equivalent of the following command to prevent B2B Sync: reg add "HKLM\SOFTWARE\Policies\Microsoft\OneDrive" /v BlockExternalSync /t REG_DWORD /d 1

 On a Mac with the Apple Store version of OneDrive, do the equivalent of the following command to prevent B2B Sync: